book a virtual meeting Search Search

 The Franchising Code of Conduct exposure draft has been released with 11 of the 23 recommendations agreed to in the Government’s response in May 2024 being implemented as part of the remaking of the Franchising Code of Conduct (Code).

-The consultation process has wrapped up but it was not about reviewing the decisions within the exposure draft.
+While the consultation process has wrapped up, the consultation wasn’t about reviewing the decisions within the exposure draft.
 Instead, it allowed the opportunity for those interested to comment on how the decision will be implemented into the change in law.

 Can the exposure draft be changed?